tykniess/LING-L545/03_Disambiguation/readme.txt

 UAS        |    100.00 |    100.00 |    100.00 |    100.00
 LAS        |    100.00 |    100.00 |    100.00 |    100.00

-%This actually did not help, so I deleted it and tried something else.
+* This actually did not help, so I deleted it and tried something else.
 I removed the 3-character suffix.

-%This made it worse, so I reverted.
+* This made it worse, so I reverted.
-%I decided having the prefix information of i+2 would be important in In simple Subject-Auxiliary-Object-PP sentences since PP almost always begins with 'ge'.
+* I decided having the prefix information of i+2 would be important in In simple Subject-Auxiliary-Object-PP sentences since PP almost always begins with 'ge'.
+This helped.
-%This helped.

 Iter 4: 179987/185999=96.76772455765891
 Metrics    | Precision |    Recall |  F1 Score | AligndAcc
 -----------+-----------+-----------+-----------+-----------